 There are also some ongoing themes when it comes to the Warrior cards.
 When new cards are released, there is a significant chance that some of them will fall into one of those categories:

 Armor – Warrior is the main class when it comes to stacking Armor.
-The class can gain armor through a variety of ways besides the Hero Power – there are multiple spells (Iron Hide, Shield Block, Bash, Ironforge Portal) and minions (Armorsmith, Alley Armorsmith, Shieldmaiden, Ancient Shieldbearer) that give extra points of Armor.
-There are also some cards that synergize with Armor, although not many of them (Shield Slam, Siege Engine).
+The class can gain armor through a variety of ways besides the Hero Power – there are multiple spells (Iron Hide, Bring It On!, Shield Block, Bash, Ironforge Portal, Unidentified Shield) and minions (Armorsmith, Drywhisker Armorer, Alley Armorsmith, Shieldmaiden, Ancient Shieldbearer) that give extra points of Armor.
+There are also some cards that synergize with Armor (Shield Slam, Bladed Gauntlet, Reckless Flurry, Siege Engine, Geosculptor Yip).
 We can expect more and more cards related to Armor in the Warrior class.

-Weapons – While Warrior is only one of the five weapon classes, it’s the only class with a real focus on that theme.
+Weapons – While Warrior is only one of the five weapon classes, it’s probably the most weapon-focused class of them all.
 Not only does the class have access to the highest range of weapons, but it also has a lot of minions which summon weapons and weapon-related effects.
 Some of the most popular Warrior weapons include Fiery War Axe, Death's Bite, Arcanite Reaper and Gorehowl.
 The minions that summon weapons also have seen quite a decent amount of play (N'Zoth's First Mate, Arathi Weaponsmith, Malkorok).
 On top of that, Warriors have access to multiple effects that buff their weapons – Upgrade!, Bloodsail Cultist, Orgrimmar Aspirant, Grimestreet Pawnbroker and Hobart Grapplehammer.

 Weapons – Weapons are the Warrior’s main strength and its primary advantage over the other classes.
 Aggressive Warrior decks can utilize weapons as reach.
 They’re often far superior to classic burn spells because they’re much more mana efficient and they can be buffed.
 For example – Arcanite Reaper is a five mana Pyroblast if you hit the opponent’s Hero twice.
 While it has some obvious disadvantages – it can get removed, Taunts can block it, only half of the damage is immediate – it also has some significant advantages – it’s five mana cheaper and a single Upgrade! effect increases the total damage from 10 to 18.
 In a slower Warrior deck, weapons are a very efficient way to deal with minions.
 Fiery War Axe is one of the best cards in the game just because of how much early game control it gives.
 While most of the 2 mana removals (like Frostbolt of Wrath) can only kill a single minion, Fiery War Axe can kill two, giving Warrior both tempo and card advantage (at the cost of health, but that’s still worth it).
 Some of the weapons, like Fool's Bane or Gorehowl can get even more value.